Help

 Someone is threatening to post, but it is not online yet.

 This is sextortion, and your safety comes first.
-There is nothing posted yet for us to take down, so a takedown is not the right tool in this moment.
-The right move is to bring in people who handle live threats.
+There is nothing posted yet for us to take down, but you are not powerless — you can block the upload in advance and bring in the people who handle live threats.
 Do this now.

 Contact law enforcement first.

 In the United States, report to the FBI at ic3.gov.
-Anywhere else, call your local police.
+If the victim is under 18, also report to NCMEC's CyberTipline.
+Anywhere else, call your local police; in Australia, eSafety also takes sextortion reports directly.
 If you are a minor, or the threat involves a minor, this is the most important step.

 Call a crisis line.